-Not quite enough to apply for the job of your dreams in the USA yet, but you’re getting there.
+Not quite enough to apply for the job of your dreams in an English speaking country yet, but you’re getting there.

-After you’ve finished your Mid-Intermediate course you will:
+After you’ve finished your Intermediate course you will:

 - Have sufficient knowledge of the language to describe common situations, and will be able to present the main points of an idea and describe events in a simple manner.